stanislawbartkowski/ConnectHBase/README.md

 # ConnectHBase

 A simple solution demonstrating connection to HBase in Spark application and Kerberos environment.
 It comes together with Scala source code.<br>
-The program is a classic Word Count program implemented as Spark job.
+The program is a classic Word Count program implemented as Spark job.<br>
+There are four job available.
+* sparktest Simple WordCount program used to test Spark execution
+* loadhbase Standalone program, loads input file into HBase table
+* sparkhbase Recreates the text file from HBase table and runs WordCount
+* sparkrddhbase Creates RDD from HBase table using hbase-spark client and runs WordCount

 # Files description
 * sh